 Four certified Colonie Police Officers provide the service of checking child car safety seats to ensure that their installations are safe and proper.
-In 2022, 106 safety seats were examined.
-(An increase of 49% from 2021.)
+In 2023, 256 safety seats were examined.
+(An increase of 142% from 2022.)

-The Community Services Unit held approximately 115 unique community events in 2022 and additionally assisted in 100 active shooter response trainings conducted in the Town.
-Among the events was the popular Community Night Out which provides families a fun evening of activities, food and a chance to meet many of our officers.
+The Community Services Unit held approximately 160 unique community events in 2023 and additionally assisted in 60 active shooter response trainings conducted in the Town.
+Among the events was the popular Community Night Out which provides families a fun evening of activities, food and a chance to meet many of our officers as well as the Cops For Kids Family 5K.